Tristichopterus: History of discovery

-The two first specimens of Tristichopterus were dug up in the Old Redstone of the John o’ Groats group in Caithness by Charles William Peach and described by Sir Philip Egerton in 1861.
+The two first specimens of Tristichopterus were dug up from sediments of the Old Red Sandstone in Caithness by Charles William Peach and described by Sir Philip Egerton in 1861.
 A lot of confusion has surrounded this taxon as the first specimens lacked head, fin, and dentition osteology.
 The original classification by Egerton was to put it in the same family as Dipterus with Coelacanthi.

 In 1864 and 1865 Peach obtained further specimens of the genus with clear paired fin, head, and dentition osteology that prevented its placement within the Coelacanthi clade with Dipterus.
 Ramsay Traquair in 1875 instead included Tristichopterus in the Cyclopteridae family.
 Later Tristichopterus was assigned its own family.

 Eusthenopteron foordi and Tristichopterus alatus are fairly similar in a number of regards but have a couple features between them that prevented the dissolution of either genus upon E. foordi’s discovery by Whiteaves in 1883.
 Eusthenopteron can be distinguished from Tristichopterus by the possession of two fang pairs on the ectopterygoid and posterior coronoid, a very long posterior coronoid (twice as long as anterior and middle), and ethmosphenoid longer than the oticooccipital and a more symmetric caudal fin.
 Eusthenopteron is also distinctly larger than Tristichopterus.
 The original defining features that were used to initially separate the two were the greater symmetricity of E. foordi’s caudal fin and the presence of two cutting edges in the laniary teeth of E. foordi.

+In 2013, "Eusthenopteron" kurshi, originally described in 2008 from remains found in Latvia, was reassigned to the Tristichopterus in one study, but this reassignment was not recognised by a later 2014 study.